luloxi/PunkSociety/README.md

 DARTE is a Web3-based marketplace that empowers artists to mint and monetize their work as NFTs while providing collectors with unique investment opportunities.

-Its goal is to break down the barriers for artists and collectors by providing an easy-to-use platform that fosters creativity, collaboration, and sustainable income through digital art.
+It breaks down the barriers for artists and collectors by providing an easy-to-use platform that fosters creativity, collaboration, and sustainable income through digital art.
 The platform solves the problems of high minting costs for artists, lack of continuous royalties, and limited cross-chain interoperability, allowing for a more inclusive and connected NFT ecosystem.

 # Technical details